 Mario Party Party Costume Ideas

 You're on a Halloween costumes blog in the middle of March, so don't try to pretend like you're not one to take advantage of every possible costume-wearing opportunity that arises throughout the year.
-Encouraging your guests to dress up as one of the colorful characteres from the Super Mario crew would undoubtedly catapult your Mario Party party to the next level of awesome.
-If you're not prepared to go full-costume, you could always opt for a character hoodie, costume tee, or just carry around one of those yummy chocolate mustaches on a stick.
+Encouraging your guests to dress up as one of the colorful characters from the Super Mario crew would undoubtedly catapult your Mario Party party to the next level of awesome.
+If you're not prepared to go full-costume, you could always opt for a Super Mario Blazer, costume tee, or just carry around one of those yummy chocolate mustaches on a stick.

 Mario Party Party Decoration Ideas